unitaryfund/qrack/README.md

 [![Unitary Fund](https://img.shields.io/badge/Supported%20By-UNITARY%20FUND-brightgreen.svg?style=for-the-badge)](http://unitary.fund)

-This is a multithreaded framework for developing classically emulated virtual universal quantum processors.
-It has CPU and GPU engine types.

-The intent of "Qrack" is to provide a framework for developing practical, computationally efficient, classically emulated universal quantum virtual machines.
-In addition to quantum gates, Qrack provides optimized versions of multi-bit, register-wise, opcode-like "instructions."
-A chip-like quantum CPU (QCPU) is instantiated as a "Qrack::QUnit."
-"Qrack::QEngineCPU" and "Qrack::QEngineOCL" represent fully entangled cases and underlie "Qrack::QUnit."
+The open source vm6502q/qrack library and its associated plugins and projects under the vm6502q organization header comprise a framework for full-stack quantum computing development, via high performance and fundamentally optimized simulation.
+The intent of "Qrack" is provide maximum performance for the simulation of an ideal, virtually error-free quantum computer, across the broadest possible set of hardware and operating systems.

+Using the C++11 standard, at base, Qrack has an external-dependency-free CPU simulator "engine," as well as a GPU simulator simulator engine that depends only on OpenCL.
+The "QUnit" layer provides novel, fundamental optimizations in the simulation algorithm, based on "[Schmidt decomposition](https://arxiv.org/abs/1710.05867)," transformation of basis, 2 qubit controlled gate buffer caching and "fusion," the physical nonobservability of arbitrary global phase factors on a state vector, and many other "synergistic" and incidental points of optimization between these approaches and in addition to them.
+"QUnit" can be placed "on top" of either CPU or GPU engine types, and an additional "QFusion" ("gate fusion") layer can sit between these, or in place of QUnit.
+Optimizations and hardware support are highly configurable, particularly at build time.

-A QUnit or QEngine can be thought of as like simply a one-dimensional array of qubits.
-Bits can manipulated on by a single bit gate at a time, or gates and higher level quantum instructions can be acted over arbitrary contiguous sets of bits.
+A QUnit or QEngine can be thought of as like simply a one-dimensional array of qubits, in which any qubit has the capacity to directly and fully entangle with any other.
+Bits can be manipulated on by a single bit gate at a time, or gates and higher level quantum instructions can be acted over arbitrary contiguous sets of bits.
 A qubit start index and a length is specified for parallel operation of gates over bits or for higher level instructions, like arithmetic on abitrary width registers.
 Some methods are designed for (bitwise and register-like) interface between quantum and classical bits.
 See the Doxygen for the purpose of gate-like and register-like functions.

-Qrack has already been integrated with a MOS 6502 emulator, (see https://github.com/vm6502q/vm6502q,) which demonstrates Qrack's primary purpose.
+Qrack has already been integrated with a [MOS 6502 emulator](https://github.com/vm6502q/vm6502q), which demonstrates Qrack's original purpose, for use in developing chip-like quantum computer emulators.
 (The base 6502 emulator to which Qrack was added for that project is by Marek Karcz, many thanks to Marek!
 See https://github.com/makarcz/vm6502.)

-Virtual machines created with Qrack can be abstracted from the code that runs on them, and need not necessarily be packaged with each other.
-Qrack can be used to create a virtual machine that translates opcodes into instructions for a virtual quantum processor.
-Then, software that runs on the virtual machine could be abstracted from the machine itself as any higher-level software could.
-All that is necessary to run the quantum binary is any virtual machine with the same instruction set.

-Direct measurement of qubit probability and phase are implemented for debugging, but also for potential speed-up, by allowing the classical emulation to leverage nonphysical exceptions to quantum logic, like by cloning a quantum state.
-In practice, though, opcodes might not rely on this (nonphysical) functionality at all.
-(The MOS 6502 emulator referenced above does not.)
+A number of useful "pseudo-quantum" operations, which could not be carried out by a true hardware quantum computers at all, are included in the API for purposes like debugging, but also for potential speed-up, by allowing the classical emulation to leverage nonphysical exceptions to quantum logic, like by cloning a quantum state.
+In practice, though, quantum circuit programs might not rely on this (nonphysical) functionality at all.
+(The MOS 6502 emulator referenced above does not.
+It happens, many of these methods will not be exotic at all, to those familiar with other major quantum computing libraries.
+For example, notably, simply returning a full vector of probability amplitudes actually qualifies as "pseudo-quantum," in this sense.)

 Qrack compiles like a library.
 To include in your project: